Are you looking for something to watch tonight? Peruse fantastic movies based on books.

 Naturally, this causes a few headaches in their relationship, not the least of which is the genetic mutation he can’t help but pass along when they try to have children.

-This is one of those movies based on novels that are guaranteed to make you cry, whichever format you decide to enjoy.
+This is one of those books to movies that are guaranteed to make you cry, whichever format you decide to enjoy.

 27. Gone With The Wind (1939)